wbarnha/construct/docs/misc.rst

 Timestamp
 ----------

-Datetimes can be represented using ``Timestamp`` class.
+Datetimes can be parsed using ``Timestamp`` class.
 It supports modern formats and even MSDOS one.
 Note however that this class is not guaranteed to provide "exact" accurate values, due to several reasons explained in the docstring.

 >>> d = Timestamp(Int64ub, 1., 1970)
 >>> d.parse(b'\x00\x00\x00\x00ZIz\x00')
 <Arrow [2018-01-01T00:00:00+00:00]>

 >>> d = Timestamp(Int32ub, "msdos", "msdos")
 >>> d.parse(b'H9\x8c"')
 <Arrow [2016-01-25T17:33:04+00:00]>